wescale/kubernetes-formation/wordpress-pd/README.md

 `WORDPRESS_DB_HOST`.
 We set the env value to the name of the MySQL service we created: `wordpress-mysql`.

-The WordPress service has the setting `type: LoadBalancer`.
-This will set up the wordpress service behind an external IP.

-Find the external IP for your WordPress service. **It may take a minute to have an external IP assigned to the service, depending on your cluster environment.**

 ```shell
 kubectl get services wordpress